ibm-cloud-docs/pattern-vpc-security/overview.md

 - Never trust, always verify
 - Enforce least privilege access
 - Enable strong authentication, and periodic and recurring authentication as possible
-- Assume breaches everywhere and protect and detect accordingly
+- Assume breaches everywhere and protect and detect accordingly.
-- Segment functions and related network areas to create security perimeters to limit blast radiuses of attacks
+- Segment functions and related network areas to create security perimeters to limit blast radiuses of attacks.
-- Discover all possible resources, functions, components, and data that is used in an environment and ensure total visibility – you cannot secure what you cannot see
+- Discover all possible resources, functions, components, and data that is used in an environment and ensure total visibility – you cannot secure what you cannot see.
 - Use continuous security monitoring

 This paper shows how various {{site.data.keyword.Bluemix_notm}} security elements can be deployed following a zero trust approach.
 For more information, see the [National Institute of Standards and Technology paper](https://csrc.nist.gov/pubs/sp/800/207/final){: external}.
 Additional sources on zero trust principles and applications are available.